Staff recruitment November 2020. Operational from December 2020. Open to the public early May 2021.

 Broome company, H&M Tracey, have completed the fit out of our new centre, realising the beautiful designs created by local architects NBC Aboriginal Corporation.

-We can’t wait to show you the handiwork of these talented locals very soon!
+Come on down to see the handiwork of these talented locals for yourself!

 #RegionsFirst.
 It’s a principle that guides our commercial endeavours at Horizon Power, and it means we seek local participation whenever we can to help us build vibrant, thriving communities.